misiektoja/instagram_monitor/docs/configuration.md

 TARGET_USERNAMES = ["target_user_1", "target_user_2"]
 ```

+Each target may be a username or a complete profile URL such as `https://www.instagram.com/target_user_1/`, which is stored as the username.
 Usernames written directly after the command and usernames passed through `--targets` are combined.
 If the command contains any targets, that combined list replaces `TARGET_USERNAMES` for that run.
 To use only the saved targets, run:

 ```sh
 instagram_monitor --config-file instagram_monitor.conf